Indian Housing Block Grants

 Credentials/Documentation

 Formula grants: In accordance with NAHASDA Sec.
-201, NAHASDA-eligible tribes interested must submit an Indian Housing Plan (IHP) no later than 75 days before the beginning of each tribal program year.
+201, NAHASDA-eligible Indian tribes interested must submit an Indian Housing Plan (IHP) no later than 75 days before the beginning of each tribal program year.
 The IHP must meet the requirements outlined in 24 CFR Subpart C. Competitive grants: Applicants must submit information outlined in the Notice of Funding Availability (NOFA).

 What is the process for applying and being award this assistance?